fqqb/timeline/docs/getting-started.md

 You must specify an existing HTML DOM element as the host.
 This is typically a `<div>`, but any block element will do.

-A Timenav instance will automatically use all of the available space of its host element, based on the effective `clientHeight` and `clientWidth` properties.
+A Timeline instance will automatically use all of the available space of its host element, based on the effective `clientHeight` and `clientWidth` properties.
 In this example we use an inline CSS rule to set the height to `100px`, but you can also use other other means to set the height.

-While functional, our first Timenav looks rather bare-bones:
+While functional, our first Timeline looks rather bare-bones:

 {% include demo.html src="/examples/getting-started1.html"
                      height="100px"
-                     caption="An empty timenav" %}
+                     caption="An empty timeline" %}

 We see just two empty panels: a **sidebar** and the **main area**.
 Notice how the sidebar can be resized with the mouse.